 Making sure that you are getting the best deal on your gas and electricity is another way of potentially saving money.
 Typically the best deals for customers who can pay each month by direct debit but you may still get a more competitive deal even if you are on a pre-payment meter.
 For customers on pre-payment meters you are entitled to switch provider as long as you are not in debt to your existing supplier by £500 or more.
 There is good practical advice available at the Money Saving Expert website.

-Stockton Council has also supported events such as the ‘Big Community Switch’, enabling hundreds of residents to save thousands of pounds by getting cheaper energy supply.
-Please check the related page where upcoming events will be advertised.
+We also support events such as the ‘Big Community Switch’, enabling hundreds of residents to save thousands of pounds by getting cheaper energy supply.
+Please check the related page to find out more.

 Help and Advice Available Locally